 Carmen Forte, Jr. counsels Illinois municipalities, school districts, libraries, special districts and corporate and non-profit clients.
 He regularly litigates in state and federal court and various administrative venues for clients in a range of matters.
 He works with our clients to negotiate and manage development agreements, helping to bring significant residential and commercial development to their communities.
-He prosecutes for the firm’s numerous municipal clients in the areas of DUI and traffic offenses, local ordinance violations and business, tobacco and liquor licensing matters.
+He has prosecuted for the firm’s numerous municipal clients in the areas of DUI and traffic offenses, local ordinance violations and business, tobacco and liquor licensing matters.
 He also defends the firm’s clients in workers’ compensation claims, disability pension matters and matters under the Public Safety Employee Benefits Act (PSEBA).
+Currently, Carmen serves as Village Attorney for the Village of Campton Hills, as Assistant Village Attorney for the Villages of Schaumburg and Vernon Hills, and as Special Counsel for the Village of River Grove.”

 Prior to joining Klein, Thorpe & Jenkins, Carmen served as an Assistant State’s Attorney in the Cook County State’s Attorney’s Office.
 During his time as a criminal prosecutor, he handled felony and misdemeanor matters and tried numerous bench and jury trials.
 During his time with the State’s Attorney’s Office, he served as a law clerk in the prosecution of musician Robert “R” Kelly.